missionloyd/google-maps-heatmap/README.md

 4. **Deploy**
    - Push to `main` branch or trigger workflow manually
    - GitHub Actions will automatically:
-     - Inject your API key from secrets
+     - Inject your API key from secrets into the HTML
      - Build and deploy to GitHub Pages
-   - Your site will be live at: `https://yourusername.github.io/google-maps-heatmap/`
+   - Your site will be live at: `https://yourusername.github.io/google-maps-heatmap/app/`

 ### GitHub Actions Workflow